Samuel J. Heyman Service to America Medals: Background

 The awards have been presented annually since 2002 by the nonprofit, nonpartisan Partnership for Public Service to celebrate excellence in the U.S. federal civil service, and are named for Samuel J. Heyman, the organization's founder.
-To date, over 120 individuals and teams have been recognized.

 Selection process

 The Sammies are chosen from nominations collected each winter, and narrowed down to about 30 finalists announced mid-spring of each year during Public Service Recognition Week.
 The finalists are assessed, and from their ranks, eight awardees are selected by early fall.
 The Sammies selection committee is composed of nationally known journalists, political leaders, educators, and executives of large corporations.
 The eight awards cover the various sectors of federal public service.
 Honorees are chosen for their commitment and innovation, as well as the impact of their work on addressing the needs of the republic.
 Awardees are announced each fall at a dinner and awards ceremony in Washington, D.C.
 The Sammies finalists are those federal employees confronting complex issues of governance, including environmental, national security, and economic challenges.
 One criterion of the award is to qualify from among a dynamic group of talented, bright individuals working on behalf of the American people.
-The awards are organized and presented by the non-profit organization Partnership for Public Service.
+The awards are organized and presented by the non-profit organization Partnership for Public Service (PPS).

+Award changes

+Beginning in 2025, nominees were no longer named for specific categories.
+In 2026, the number of nominee submissions from individual agencies was greatly reduced, and some agencies did not participate at all.
+Additionally, according to Max Stier, the chief executive of the PPS, a number of nominees who were named requested that their names not be considered or not made public, due to fear of retribution or retaliation for having too much attention drawn to them.